Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-A Ranking of Rachel Green's Love Interests on "Friends"
+"Friends" and Rachel Green's Love Interests

 Friends was a mega hit television show that featured an outstanding cast, and resonated with millions of fans across the world.
 Jennifer Aniston catapulted to fame with her portrayal of the effortlessly cool Rachel Green.
 Throughout the show's ten seasons, Rachel experienced her fair share of romance.
 Let's take a look at Rachel Green's most notable love interests.